semaphoreci/docs/working-with-docker-images_5bc979332c7d3a04dd5be0de.md

           secrets:
           - name: docker-hub

-In this case the Docker repository connected to the login credentials is named after the value of `$DOCKER_USERNAME` and the Docker image is named `semaphore`.
+In this case the Docker repository connected to the Docker Hub login credentials is named after the value of `$DOCKER_USERNAME` and the Docker image is named `semaphore`.

 ## Building a Docker image from a Dockerfile